omics-lab/ProtSEC/README.md

 ## ProtSEC architecture for protein seqence embedding
 **ProtSEC** (**Prot**ein **S**equence **E**mbedding in **C**omplex Space) is an ultrafast method for embedding protein sequences using the discrete Fourier transform.
 Unlike large protein language models (PLMs), ProtSEC requires no training on sequence data.
-It is 20,000× faster and uses 85× less memory compared to the popular models like ESM2-35M, ESM2-3B, ProtBERT, and BERT-T5.
+It is 20,000× faster and uses 85× less memory compared to the popular models like esm2_3B, esm2_35M, prot_t5 and prot_bert.
 ProtSEC is lightweight enough to run on personal or laptop computers, even for processing large protein sequence datasets.

 <p align="center">
   <img src="./data/plots/figures_ProtSEC/figure.1_v5_github.jpeg" width="800"/>